Checks We Perform

 Network Monitoring

-2.1 Ensure that Cloud Audit Logging is configured properly across all services and al users from a project
+2.1 Ensure that Cloud Audit Logging is configured properly across all services and all users from a project

 Description: